 Most countries that were originally colonized by the British have legal systems which have been derived from the British legal system handed down to them.
 In most cases, as countries have achieved independence from Britain, laws have been enacted which specifically serve the needs of the society, even if elements of the British legal system persist.

-In Australia, the Australian legal system is defined by the Australian Constitution.
+The legal system in Australia is defined by the Australian Constitution.
 This establishes the demarcation lines between the six states and two territories and the federal government.
 In Australia, because of the federal nature of the government, states and territory governments have a good deal of control over the laws that exist in each jurisdiction.
 Each state and territory, as well as the federal government, has a bicameral parliament (lower house of representatives and Senate) where changes in the law are debated and passed if there is a plurality of votes for the change.
 Federal law can override state laws in certain circumstances, e.g. if it is in the interest of the nation as a whole.

 The court system in each state and territory is in charge of the bulk of the laws of each jurisdiction, most of which are based on English common law, inherited from Britain after Australia was colonized.

 Where does the Australian legal system come from?

 The Australian legal system is a combination of inherited laws from Britain, known as English common law, and the numerous statutes that have been enacted by the various states and federal governments since federation.
 Case law, i.e. the laws that are interpreted by judges does change through time as society changes and different interpretations are made in light of these changes.